Club (soft drink): Product history

 Club Orange, an orange flavoured carbonated drink, was the first orange fruit juice to appear on the Irish market.
 It was launched in the late 1930s, with the formula refined since then to its present state.
 The name Club derives from the Kildare Street Club in Dublin, which commissioned C&C to make an orange-flavoured drink.
 In 1960, Club Lemon was introduced as a sister product, and in the 2000s several other flavours were added to the range.

 In 2004 C&C relaunched Club Lemon, which now also contains vesicles.
 Over the years a number of drinks have appeared under the Club label, including Club Orange and Cranberry, Club Berry, and Club Apple.
 Diet and sugar free versions were also produced.

 In 2003 Club Energise was launched.
 Club Energise is an isotonic drink, marketed for sports recovery and rehydration.
-It was developed together with sports physiologist Dr. Liam Hennessy.
+It was developed together with sports physiologist Liam Hennessy.